falconry/falcon/docs/user/faq.rst

 supports the objects and types listed in the table documented under :any:`json.JSONEncoder`.

-To handle additional types, you can either serialize them beforehand, or create a custom JSON media handler that sets the `default` param for :func:`json.dumps`.
+To handle additional types in JSON, you can either serialize them beforehand, or create a custom JSON media handler that sets the `default` param for :func:`json.dumps`.
 When deserializing an incoming request body, you may also wish to implement `object_hook` for :func:`json.loads`.
 Note, however, that setting the `default` or `object_hook` params can negatively impact the performance of (de)serialization.

+If you use an alternative JSON library, you might also look whether it provides support for additional data types.
+For instance, the popular ``orjson`` opts to automatically serialize :mod:`dataclasses`, :mod:`enums <enum>`, :class:`~datetime.datetime` objects, etc.

+Furthermore, different Internet media types such as YAML, :class:`msgpack <falcon.media.MessagePackHandler>`, etc might support more data types than JSON, either as part of the respective (de)serialization format, or via custom type extensions.

 Does Falcon set Content-Length or do I need to do that explicitly?
 ------------------------------------------------------------------